fullstackmachina/unit01_a_random_quote_generator/README.md

 📸 Preview
 <img width="1920" height="911" alt="image" src="https://github.com/user-attachments/assets/0932006e-86f2-4d98-9e67-fc41b73880ab" />

-🎯 Project Objectives

-- Practice JavaScript fundamentals
-- Manipulate the DOM dynamically
-- Implement conditional rendering
-- Improve user experience with interactivity

-📦 Project Requirements
+🎯 Project Requirements

-- Create an array of quote objects (quote, source, optional citation & year)
+- Create an array to store the quotes
-- Generate a random quote using JavaScript
+- Add Data to Your Quote Objects
+- Create the getRandomQuote Function
-- Display quotes dynamically in the DOM
+- Create the printQuote Function
-- Conditionally render optional properties

 ⭐ Extra Credit Features

-- Display quote tags when available
-- Dynamic background color change on each quote refresh 🎨
-- Automatic quote refresh every 10 seconds using setInterval() ⏱️
+- Additional Quote Object Property
+- Random Background Colors
+- Auto-Refreshed Quotes

 ✨ Personal Enhancements

 To improve the user experience, I implemented logic to prevent the same quote from appearing twice in a row.
 This avoids repetition and creates a smoother interaction for the user.

 🧪 Testing & Code Quality